 How do I prevent a dry socket?

 There are many things you need to do after an extraction to prevent dry socket.
-Do not use a straw or smoke for at least 48 hour.
+Do not use a straw or smoke for at least 48 hours.
 Sucking on such things can make the clot dislodge.
-Eat soft foods like yogurt and mashed potatoes for a new days.
-Avoid hard or crunchy foods.
-These habits will also prevent the clot from dislodging.
-Keep your mouth clean, but don’t brush or rinse vigorously near the spot where the tooth was removed for 3-4 days.
-Rest and limit exercise for a day or two.
-Follow your dentist’s advice for proper care.
+Eat soft foods like yogurt and mashed potatoes for a few days.

 Request a Dental Consultation for a Tooth Extraction in Wayne, PA

 Are you noticing pain from your wisdom teeth?
 Do you need a dental extraction and tooth replacement?
 Schedule a dental appointment with us online or call 610-347-5133.
-At your next dental visit, feel free to ask any questions about your treatment options.
-Our dental team will be happy to help.